dsarrut/gate-exercices/README.md

 Follow the following exercises and provide a written report.
 The general idea it to try to understand every commands in the macro files to be able to analyze the results.
 Simulations macros may be found in this [zip](https://gitlab.in2p3.fr/david.sarrut/gate-exercices/repository/archive.zip?ref=1.0).

-For advanced user, the complete source code is available on git: https://gitlab.in2p3.fr/david.sarrut/gate-exercices.
+For advanced user, the complete source code is available as a [git repository](https://gitlab.in2p3.fr/david.sarrut/gate-exercices).
 Required git-lfs.

 Others documents: